Share this guide:

-When applying for a loan, typically a mortgage, you’ll often sign up to a contract that includes fees if you try to pay it back early.
-Although this can be for a variety of reasons, the most common is that lenders are committed to you staying the deal for a certain amount of time and paying a certain amount of interest.
-There are ways to get around this, especially with mortgages where you can transfer or ‘port’ it onto your new property.
+When applying for a loan, typically a mortgage, you'll often sign up to a contract that includes fees if you try to pay it back early.
+Although this can be for a variety of reasons, the most common is that lenders are committed to you staying in the deal for a certain amount of time and paying a certain amount of interest.
+There are ways to get around this, especially with mortgages where you can transfer or ‘port' it onto your new property.
 This guide will take you through the basics of early repayment fees, how much they cost, and how to avoid them.
-When comparing loans
+When comparing personal loans

 it's important to take these into account as you can never know what your financial situation in the long term.

 Compare loans today

 Get a quick online decision within minutes and check your eligibility applying without affecting your credit rating!

 When taking out a loan, you might think the best thing to do is pay it off as early as possible regardless of the pre-approved time frame, otherwise known as the loan term.
 The problem with this is that the majority of lenders will place a hefty charges on you for clearing the debt earlier than agreed.
 When you compare different loans, early repayment fees may be referred to as something else.
 It's important to look out for terms such as ‘redemption charge' and ‘financial penalty' when taking out a loan so that it doesn't come as a surprise when you try and pay it back early.

 Lenders can finance loans in different ways, the majority borrow from wholesale money markets for fixed rates.
 One reason there are early repayment charges is that the lender could incur charges, so they pass these fees on to you.

 A much more common reason is that because you are paying it back early, you are breaking the initial deal and they are losing the interest that they would have otherwise received.